tigera-solutions/cc-aks-redis-mcm-federation/modules/module-02-create-resources.md

    cp aks-prov/setup.env.example aks-prov/setup.env
    ```

-   The table below explains each of the important variables of the `setup.env` file.
+   The table below explains each of the important variables of the `aks-prov/setup.env` file.

    | Variable | Default value | Description|
    |---|---|---|